LukeMathWalker/pavex/README.md

 ## Examples

-You can see `pavex` at work in the [`/examples` folder](./examples):
+You can see Pavex at work in the [`/examples` folder](./examples):

 - In [`examples/skeleton/app_blueprint/src/lib.rs`](./examples/skeleton/app_blueprint/src/lib.rs) we specify the app's behavior in a `Blueprint`— the endpoints it exposes and their request handlers, as well as the required constructors for the application state;
-- In [`examples/skeleton/app_blueprint/src/bin.rs`](./examples/skeleton/app_blueprint/src/bin.rs) we serialize the `Blueprint` and invoke `pavex`'s CLI to generate the server code that will execute at runtime, which you can find in [`examples/skeleton/app_server_sdk/src/lib.rs`](./examples/skeleeton/app_server_sdk/src/lib.rs).
+- In [`examples/skeleton/app_blueprint/src/bin.rs`](./examples/skeleton/app_blueprint/src/bin.rs) we serialize the `Blueprint` and invoke Pavex's CLI to generate the server code that will execute at runtime, which you can find in [`examples/skeleton/app_server_sdk/src/lib.rs`](./examples/skeleeton/app_server_sdk/src/lib.rs).

 In [`examples/skeleton/blueprint.ron`](./examples/skeleton/blueprint.ron) you can have a peek at what